dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ```

 There's not much in terms of configuration change.
 Instead of using a `useVMManagedIdentity` and `userAssignedIdentityID`, we specify a `clientID` in which we specify the Managed Identity with federated credential.
 And that's about all on the Secret store side.
-Remember, we talk about a service account when we created the fedrated credential.
+Remember, we talked about a service account when we created the federated credential.
 That's why we need to define a service account.

 ```yaml